mathilde20/projet_INF808/README.md

 - The first time you run the project, it will take a few minutes to download the necessary Docker images.
 - You only have to run the `task setup` command once.
 It will generate the necessary certificates for the ELK cluster.
 - If you don't want to run the filebeat loging module you can replace the `task up` command with the `task elk` command.
 It will start the ELK stack without the filebeat module.
+- The command `task up` will launch the ELK stack with the filebeat and metricbeat modules.
+It will also launch a dvwa container to generate logs and metrics.

 ### 3. Access the Kibana dashboard